ManojKumarGorla/Devops_Assessment/README.md

 # Devops_Assessment
-This to test for uploading the empty file
+This is to test for uploading the empty file